frappe/frappe_io_2014/frappe_io/templates/statics/partner-faq.md

 #### 3. Will I get support during self-implementation?

-You do not need to pay for self implmenetation, you can either use the 30-day trial at FrappeCloud.com or use the Virtual Machine.
-If you need support, you can first go through our user manual and then ask questions at the forum.
+You do not need to pay for self implmenetation, you can either use the 30-day trial at [FrappeCloud.com](https://frappecloud.com) or use the [Virtual Machine](https://erpnext.com/download).
+If you need support, you can first go through [the ERPNext user guide](https://erpnext.com/user-guide) and then ask [questions at the forum](/getting-help).
 If you need priority one-on-one help sessions, you can also buy a subscription service for it.

 #### 4. What skills do I require to implement ERPNext?